johnnydldev/reactClientEnterpriseAPI/README.md

       </header>

-        //The CardEmployee has the next properties: name, age, genre, work_description, branch, and
+        //The CardEmployee has the next properties: labels, and
-        // buttons (array) this use the map function
+        // buttons (array) those use the map function

+        // to create a LabelItem according to parameters passed to labels property.
-        // to create a LinkButton according to parameters passed to property.
+        // to create a LinkButton according to parameters passed to buttons property.

         //If none parameters is passed, this use the default values.
         <CardEmployee buttons={